I have to tell you guys, this broccoli and cheese stuffed chicken is a meal that both adult-me and inner-child-me can appreciate.

 Because even though this stuffed chicken breast is loaded with veggies and lean protein, it also oozes cheesy goodness and FLAVOR!
 The chicken is crazy moist, and the veggies are perfectly spiced.

-This is one of those amazing low carb chicken recipes that has all of the yummy, comforting, scrumptious flavors I love, while being elevated to dinner party standards and meeting all the necessary benchmarks of healthy recipes.
+Similar to my stuffed chicken parmesan and cream cheese stuffed chicken this is one of those amazing low carb chicken recipes that has all of the yummy, comforting, scrumptious flavors we crave, but it’s pretty enough to serve at a dinner party!

 Enough talking, let’s dive in!

 This mouth-watering recipe is going to be an instant fave.
 Easy, cheesy, and good for you to boot.
 Here’s what to expect:

 - Ready in under 1 hour

 Here are the few tips and tricks you’ll need to become a stuffed chicken breast master: